Erik Gandini

-Erik Walter Gandini (born 14 August 1967) is an Italian-Swedish film director, writer, and producer and professor of documentary film at Stockholm University of the Arts.
+Erik Walter Gandini is an Italian-Swedish film director, writer, producer and professor of documentary film at Stockholm University of the Arts.

 His film The Swedish Theory of Love premiered at the 2015 Stockholm International Film Festival.

 Early life

-Erik Gandini moved to Sweden aged 19 to attend film school and avoid military service in Italy.
+Erik Gandini moved to Sweden at age 19 to attend film school.
 After his studies at Biskops Arnö and having completed a master's degree in film science at Stockholm University, he started working as a documentary filmmaker.

 In 1994, Gandini adventured with a fake letter of recommendation from a small local Swedish TV broadcaster to the besieged city of Sarajevo where he directed and produced his first documentary Raja Sarajevo for Sveriges Television.
 The film, shot on a small Hi-8 camera by cinematographer Martina Iverus, followed four young friends trying to survive the brutality of the siege.
-Raja Sarajevo was Gandini's international breakthrough and was presented at Berlin International Film Festival, at IDFA, Cinema du Reél in Paris.
+Raja Sarajevo was Gandini's international breakthrough and was selected at Berlin International Film Festival, at IDFA, Cinema du Reél in Paris.

 In 2000, Erik Gandini founded the Stockholm-based film production company ATMO, together with Tarik Saleh, Lars Rodvald and Kristina Åberg.
-In 2013 Gandini moved to Fasad, working alongside Jesper Kurlandsky, Jesper Ganslandt and Juan Libossart.
+In 2013 Gandini joined film production company Fasad, working alongside Jesper Kurlandsky, Jesper Ganslandt and Juan Libossart.

-Documentaries
+Early Documentaries

 Raja Sarajevo

 Raja Sarajevo from 1994 (Raja means 'group of friends' in Bosnian) starred i.a.
 Enes Zlatar, leader of rock band Sikter and international artist Nebojsa Seric Soba, who at the time was a part-time art student and part-time soldier in the Bosnian army.
 In 1996, Erik Gandini shot a second documentary about the Balkan War, Not without Prijedor, about four young Bosnian refugees in Sweden who decided to return to their country to join the war.
 The same year he became part of a cult TV show on Swedish TV, ELBYL, where he met with Tarik Saleh.